Cadw sites:

 Day two

-Start by heading to Caernarfon Castle, a World Heritage Site.
+Start by heading to Castell Caernarfon (Caernarfon Castle), a World Heritage Site.
 It's arguably the finest in Wales.
 Murder holes, five gates, six portcullises and a moat make for formidable lines of defence.

 The Llanberis Road takes you past the foot of Yr Wyddfa (Snowdon), the highest mountain in England and Wales.
 Sir Edmund Hillary and his team trained here before embarking on their journey to the summit of Everest.
 Take a refreshment stop at the Pen-y-Gwryd Hotel, to see their signatures on the bar's ceiling.

-Continue to Harlech Castle and visit another of the 'Iron Ring Castles'.
+Continue to Castell Harlech (Harlech Castle) and visit another of the 'Iron Ring Castles'.
 Situated high upon a rocky outcrop, its seaward side was defended by sheer cliffs, while a deep moat protected the other sides.
 Walk the 2 mile (3.1 km) Meirion Trail, which tells the story of Meirion and the Golden Torc through QR codes on five storytelling chairs along the route.
 Coach parking is available at Bron y Graig Uchaf.
-Contact Harlech Castle to receive suitable directions for coaches to reach the car park.
+Contact the castle to receive suitable directions for coaches to reach the car park.

 Stone walls and paths inside Harlech Castle.